Find online courses made by experts from around the world.

-In the first part of the course we are going to learn about basic data structures such as linked lists, stacks and queues, heaps and some advanced ones such as hash tables and ternary search trees.
-The second part will be about data compression.
+In the first part of the course we are going to learn about basic data structures such as linked lists, stacks and queues, heaps and some advanced ones such as AVL trees, red-black trees or hash tables.
 We will try to optimize each data structure ( for example avoiding obsolete references ) as much as possible.

-In each chapter I am going to talk about the theoretical background of each algorithm or data structure, then we are going to write the code step by step in Eclipse, Java.
+In each chapter I am going to talk about the theoretical background of each algorithm or data structure, then we are going to write the code on a step by step basis in Eclipse, Java.

 Most of the advanced algorithms relies heavily on these topics so it is definitely worth understanding the basics.
 These principles can be used in several fields: in investment banking, artificial intelligence or electronic trading algorithms on the stock market.

 LAST UPDATE OF THE COURSE: 2016 october